vmware-labs/node-replicated-kernel/doc/src/architecture/Process.md

 ## Virtual memory

-Bespin relies on the MMU for isolation.
-Like most conventional virtual memory implementations, Bespin uses a per-process mapping database (as a B-Tree) to store frame mappings which is used to construct the process's hardware page tables.
-Bespin currently does not support demand paging.
+NRK relies on the MMU for isolation.
+Like most conventional virtual memory implementations, NRK uses a per-process mapping database (as a B-Tree) to store frame mappings which is used to construct the process's hardware page tables.
+NRK currently does not support demand paging.
 Both the B-Tree and the hardware page tables are simple, sequential data structures that are wrapped behind the NR interface for concurrency and replication.